quakehead/composeconference/2016-melbourne/faq.md

     <div class="col-lg-8 col-md-8 col-sm-8 name-desc">
       <div class="col-lg-10 col-md-10 col-sm-10">
         <p>
-          We've endevoured to answer this question already for you by describing the themes and formats we're looking for in presentations on <a href="/2016-melbourne/cfp">the CFP page</a>.
+          We've endeavoured to answer this question already for you by describing the themes and formats we're looking for in presentations on <a href="/2016-melbourne/cfp">the CFP page</a>.
           If you haven't already, please take a look and see if your topic sounds like it would be appropriate.
         </p>
         <p>
-          The most common questions we've recieved on this topic have been...
+          The most common questions we've received on this topic have been...
         </p>
         <blockquote>
           I want to give a talk about something related to LANGUAGE.